caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

   * This [high-level overview article](https://www.psychologytoday.com/us/blog/pieces-mind/201204/understanding-validation-way-communicate-acceptance)
   * Or [this original source (download pdf)](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy) from "Validation and Psychotherapy" by Marsha Linehan, 1997.
 * (optional) Choose a fiction book to read after this one.
 An audiobook counts, if you prefer.

-#### Communicating Validation
-If you want to help support others emotionally by listening, you should communicate validation yourself.
-My favorite tool for thinking about validating is Dr. Linehan’s "Six Levels of Validation".
-These are her six levels of validation, in order of increasing impact:

-1. Be present
-  - Just being present in the moment with your friend can be validating on its own.
-This could be active listening, or even as little as just being physically present if nobody is talking.
-2. Accurate reflection
-  - You might sometimes ask "how do you feel about ____?".
-Your friend will describe their thoughts and feelings.
-If you can communicate it back to them accurately, that can be very validating.
-Sometimes you may even describe it back in a way that inspires a change in the way they think about it.
-Be careful to leave plenty of room for them to correct you, or it could backfire and make them feel invalidated instead.
-3. Guessing about unstated feelings
-  - If your friend is not able to communicate something clearly or fully enough, you may be able to help them out.
-You can ask "are you feeling ____? or ____?" to help them refine the way they think about the situation.
-Doing this well is generally more validating than levels 1 or 2.
-Be careful though, because if they aren't comfortable correcting your guess this could backfire and make them feel invalidated.
-4. Validate in terms of past history
-  -  You can communicate to your friend that their current response makes sense, given their past.
-If a friend was bit by a large dog as a child, it makes sense that they might still be afraid of large dogs as an adult.
-5. Validate in terms of present events and the way most people would react
-  - You can communicate to your friend that their response makes sense given the situation.
-Talking through the details of the situation you might decide that anyone in this situation would have reacted in a similar way.
-If your friend is afraid of holding a snake, that is totally unsurprising - so many people are afraid of snakes.
-6. Radical genuineness
-  - READ LINEHAN AGAIN

-I recommend reading more about this and trying this out.
-It’s not a strict scale of what you should use, but it’s a really helpful tool when considering how to respond to a friend who is being vulnerable with you.
-My favorite high-level overview of this is [this article](https://www.psychologytoday.com/us/blog/pieces-mind/201204/understanding-validation-way-communicate-acceptance) by Karyn Hall.
-If you want a more thorough overview right from the source, you might consider reading [this chapter](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy) from "Validation and Psychotherapy" by Marsha Linehan, 1997.

-#### Close Relationships
-Hopefully you have several close friends you can readily talk to about your thoughts and feelings.
-Studies show that the more close connections you have, the healthier you are, the longer you live, and the more resilient you are in the face of stress.
-The list of positive benefits of social connectedness goes on and on.

-There is a recent "loneliness epidemic" in the US. [source](https://www.cigna.com/newsroom/news-releases/2018/new-cigna-study-reveals-loneliness-at-epidemic-levels-in-america).
-You may feel like you have many (or any?) close friends you can have intimate discussions with.
-If so, consider making it a priority to have more, deeper relationships.
-This can be difficult, but it is well worth the effort.

-Ideally your emotionally supportive relationships are reciprocal.
-You should also offer to talk friends through issues they’re having as well.
-Assuming this discussion all goes well, being vulnerable like this with each other can dramatically improve your relationship.
-It can deepen feelings of trust with each other.

-My favorite technique for making your friends supportive is to communicate validation and acceptance explicitly.
-There will be an entire section about this later.

-#### Too Much?

-Sharing your emotions with others is often really good for you, and it can bring you closer together.
-There is an extreme though, which could be a problem.
-It is possible to impose too much, expecting your friend to do "emotional labor" for you in a way that they could resent.
-If the support is one-way (they support you more than you support them), that makes it much more likely your friend would feel frustrated.
-If there’s an imbalance in how much each of you need in the first place, that could be an issue too.
-Prioritize communicating with your close friends about these concerns to set healthy boundaries.

-A friend’s support can go a long way, but for deeper issues or trauma friends may not be enough.
-Therapists are trained to help with this.
-Think about whether this support is enough, or if a therapist might help more.
-If you haven’t tried therapy, you should seriously consider at least being screened.

 ## Read More